Tree quasi-separable matrices: a simultaneous generalization of sequentially and hierarchically semi-separable representations: Algebraic properties of TQS matrices

-This section discusses important algebraic properties of TSS matrices. \Cref{sec:GIRStss} describes the graph-induced rank structure (GIRS) property of TSS matrices. \Cref{sec:universality} introduces the universality theorem, which states that any matrix can be converted into a TSS representation. \Cref{sec:TSSalgebra} discusses the properties of TSS matrices under addition, products, and inversion.
+This section discusses important algebraic properties of TQS matrices. \Cref{sec:GIRSTQS} describes the graph-induced rank structure (GIRS) property of TQS matrices. \Cref{sec:universality} introduces the theorem that characterizes the minimal TQS representation for any graph-partitioned matrix whose graph is a tree. \Cref{sec:TQSalgebra} discusses the properties of TQS matrices under addition, products, and inversion.